GSA/digitalgov.gov/visual-design/getting-started.md

 ## Accessibility for visual design

 Everyone benefits from designs that are easier to see.
 People with different visual abilities see your designs in varying ways—the diverse nature of impairments creates a wide variation in how your designs are perceived.
-By designing with accessibility in mind, you can ensure your designs are easier for everyone to see.
+A clean and clear visual presentation helps everyone make sense of a website's information and functionality.

 ### How to use this guide